Best Trivets for Countertops: Quartz & Granite Protection Guide 2026

 Sealant Breakdown: The pan’s intense heat will quickly break down, burn, and strip off the chemical sealant that protects the surface.
 The microscopic pores in the granite are exposed when the sealant is gone.
 This makes your countertop very easy to stain, absorb oil, and get damaged by liquids when you spill something while cooking.

-The Best Trivets for Quartz Countertops
+Best Trivets for Countertops: Quartz Edition

 The best trivets for quartz countertops are those that keep heat in and have soft, non-abrasive bottoms.
 This is because quartz is very sensitive to heat and scratches from rough things.